-two stage process by which a provider gets a programme validated by QQI for the first time is outlined here.
+The policy and process under which a provider gets a programme validated by QQI for the first time is termed Initial Access to Programme Validation and is set out here.

-A provider without an existing relationship with QQI who wishes to submit a programme for validation must first apply to QQI for access to validation (Stage 1).
+A provider without an existing relationship with QQI who wishes to submit a programme for validation must first apply to QQI for approval of institutional capacity and quality assurance procedures.
+(Stage 1).

 Providers should familiarise themselves with the relevant documents before attending a briefing.
-Depending on whether it is proposed to submit a FET or HET programme for validation, the documents below should also be consulted.
+To understand the process, it is essential to consult the following policies and guidelines.

 - Policy and Criteria for Provider Access to Initial Validation of Programmes Leading to QQI Awards